Vyral/aaron-dotterer/_posts/2019-04-08-a-few-quick-tips-that-will-have-your-home-ready-for-the-market.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/aaron-dotterer-ss-readytosell-email.jpg
-youtube_code: FUEWQysUjbU
+youtube_code: '-VXKlxMY6rA'
 ---

 {% include youtube.html %}

-If you plan on listing your home soon, here are a few tips that will have it looking show-ready once it hits the market.&nbsp;
+If you plan on listing your home soon, here are a few tips that will have it looking show-ready once it hits the market.

 First, **painting and cleaning are two cheap, simple things you can do yourself to transform your home.** You may not notice dirty baseboards, but buyers will.
-Also, you may like your home’s teal color, but you’re better off repainting it in a neutral color if you want it to appeal to buyers.&nbsp;
+Also, you may like your home’s teal color, but you’re better off repainting it in a neutral color if you want it to appeal to buyers.

-Next, **upgrade the home’s curb appeal.** When people come look at your house, the first impression they get of it once they step out of their car needs to be amazing.&nbsp;
+Next, **upgrade the home’s curb appeal.** When people come look at your house, the first impression they get of it once they step out of their car needs to be amazing.

 {% include pullquote.html %}

 If and when the time comes to make some renovations, spend your money wisely.
 In this regard, focus on the heart of your home: your kitchen.
 Everyone assumes that upgrading their kitchen will be expensive, but that’s not true.
 Replacing the doorknobs on your cabinetry, for example, can make a world of difference and not cost much at all.
-I’ve already mentioned painting, but it’s worth repeating here—repainting your cabinets will completely revitalize them.&nbsp;
+I’ve already mentioned painting, but it’s worth repeating here—repainting your cabinets will completely revitalize them.

 The next area to focus your upgrades on is the bathroom.
-As with the kitchen, this is another area where buyers will really notice the upgrades you’ve made, and you’ll want to repaint here as well.&nbsp;
+As with the kitchen, this is another area where buyers will really notice the upgrades you’ve made, and you’ll want to repaint here as well.

-In addition to these tips, **make sure you declutter and make your home look like something buyers can visualize living in.&nbsp;**
+In addition to these tips, **make sure you declutter and make your home look like something buyers can visualize living in. **

 If you’d like to know more about how to prepare your home for the market or you have any other real estate needs I can take care of, don’t hesitate to reach out to me.
-I’d be happy to help you.&nbsp;
+I’d be happy to help you.